ajschumacher/ajschumacher.github.io/20150523-tf-idf_is_about_what_matters/index.md

 Now we can see how many times each term appears in each document.

 Is it good that “killed” is given the same score as “cat”?
 The word “killed” is much rarer, after all; it is more “special” to sentence four.
-Let’s count the number of sentences that have each word, and call this the *document frequency*.
+Let’s count the number of sentences that have each word, and call this the *document frequency*:

 ```text
       a    cat    and    dog    sat  killed
       4      4      3      3      3       1
 ```

-We could just as well count the number of times the words appear across all documents, rather than the number of documents in which the words appear, but let’s stick with this method for now.

 The document frequencies are high for words that are boring, so dividing by the document frequencies will give us low scores for boring words and high scores for interesting words: